idebtor/nowic/01GettingStarted.md

     ```
     Atom hello.cpp
     ```
   - Build an executable.
-The output name depends on your OS: hello.exe, a.exe for windows; hello.out, a.out for linux
+The output name depends on your OS: hello.exe, a.exe for windows; hello.out, a.out for linux and macOS.
+Mac users may need to add -std=c++11 option to compile as shown below:
     ```
+    g++ hello.cpp -o hello            # hello.exe
-    g++ hello.cpp -o hello            # hello.exe or hello.out
+    g++ -std=c++11 hello.cpp -o hello # hello.out for macOS
     g++ hello.cpp                     # a.exe or a.out
     ```
   - Run the executable.